 Callisia Navicularis Quick Care Guide

-The plant will thrive on a table just a few feet away from a window.
-Chain plants like regular watering, and you’ll know when to water the plant when the soil becomes dryish but not parched.
+The plant will thrive on a table just a few feet from a window.
+Chain Plants like regular watering; you’ll know when to water the plant when the soil becomes dryish but not parched.

 All About Caring for the Callisia Navicularis “Chain Plant”